-This course describes the various kinds of bank letters an reports both as between the bank and its customers as well as between banks.
-Many examples of bank letters, memoranda, agenda, resolutions, and reports are given for the student tuse as a guide.
+This course describes the various kinds of bank letters and reports both as between the bank and its customers as well as between banks.
+Many examples of bank letters, memoranda, agenda, resolutions, and reports are given for the student to use as a guide.

-Prerequisite: Satisfactory completion of 9.768, Principles of Bank Operations.
+Prerequisite.
+Satisfactory completion of 9.768, Principles of Bank Operations